scylladb/scylla-manager/docs/source/repair-a-cluster.rst

 Speedup the future runs of a repair ...................................

-If you wish to change intensity and parallelism level of a repair task use `sctool repair update <../sctool/#repair-update>`_.
+If you wish to change intensity and parallelism level of a repair task use :ref:`sctool repair update <repair-update>`.

 Run the following command to adjust the number of token ranges per Scylla repair job to the maximum supported (in parallel) by a repair master node.